ryukau/VSTPlugins/build_instruction.md

 In this case, add `-DSMTG_CREATE_PLUGIN_LINK=FALSE` to cmake option.

 ## macOS
-**Important**: Building on latest macOS will likely fail.
+**Important**: Build of following plugins are disabled on macOS.

+- CubicPadSynth
+- EnvelopedSine
+- EsPhaser
+- IterativeSinCluster

 See [macosarmbuild.md](https://github.com/ryukau/VSTPlugins/blob/master/macarmbuild.md) for more details.

+---

 Note that I don't have mac, so I can't test this instruction.
 This instruction is based on build script for [GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).
 If you find something wrong, feel free to open issue.